 Workplace Insight considers how video conferencing spaces should also promote movement and a range of postures, emphasizing that progressive organizations should prioritize both tech integration and worker wellness.
 While movement-inspired designs may take longer to implement, simple alternatives such as a brief standing meeting can offer a healthy change of pace from the traditional conference room.

 Gensler explores the emphasis on a healthful employee experience this year, with more organizations introducing company fitness centers and sophisticated workplace lounges that encourage personal focus and rejuvenation.
 These developments indicate a new willingness among employers to make large investments in employee wellness in order to recruit and retain top talent.

 Work Design Magazine further delves into the “wellness of tomorrow” in which workplace designers purposefully design a “healthy, people-centric office.”
 Additionally, Workplace Insight suggests that employers should have teams of ‘workplace guardians’ to create environments that foster staff wellbeing.

 This focus on health and wellness has important ramifications.
-Workplace Insight notes that workspace elements like natural light, social spaces and private retreats can reduce the negative effects of winter on employee mental health.
+Workplace Insight notes that workspace elements like natural light, social spaces and private retreats, like our Lagunitas Collection can reduce the negative effects of winter on employee mental health.

 CMI’s discussion with project designer Samantha House sums up this employee-focused mindset: “an efficient-workplace will be designed around the people using it.”